zhengxinzx/pinora/README.md

 - **Tree View Display**: Shows bookmarks in a hierarchical folder structure that mirrors your actual Chrome bookmark organization
 - **Collapsible Folders**: Click folders to expand/collapse them, with state persisted across sessions
 - **Real-time Search**: Quickly find bookmarks by searching titles, URLs, or folder names
+- **Instant Search**: Start typing any letter or number (a-z, A-Z, 0-9) anywhere on the page to automatically search bookmarks
 - **Notion-Inspired Design**: Clean, minimalist interface with subtle colors and refined typography
 - **Theme Support**: Automatically adapts to light or dark mode based on your system/browser settings
 - **Grid Layout**: Bookmarks spread horizontally in an efficient grid while folders take full rows